 Additionally, the availability of the right-sized parcels for larger scale development poses a potential problem.
 The number of large parcels in Southern Nevada is dwindling.
-For example, there are only 15 privately-owned parcels of 60+ acres remaining.
+For example, there are only 15 privately-owned parcels of 60+ acres remaining mostly in the Las Vegas Valley.
 Municipal governments own another seven.
 This adds up to just 22 potentially available large parcels that could be available for development in the near- to mid-term.
 There is a strong possibility that all these parcels will be absorbed before 2030.
-The shortage of large and potentially developable parcels in Southern Nevada poses a significant challenge to future economic sustainability and growth (see Figures 4 - 6).
+The shortage of large and potentially developable parcels in the region poses a significant challenge to future economic sustainability and growth (see Figures 4 - 6).